TechnologyClassroom/SetupNotes/README.md

 If I messed up something, I should be able to refer to my notes and undo any changes.
 I then document that process.

-Months later when I have forgotten the process, I can can look at my notes instead of restarting over again at the research phase.
+Months later when I have forgotten the process, I can look at my notes instead of restarting over again at the research phase.

 If you like what I am doing here and found some of this advice useful, consider supporting me through [LibrePay](https://liberapay.com/technologyclassroom/).